hexagontruth/hexular/README.md

 \*\* Callback function accepts one or more arguments &mdash; consult source code for details.

 We can add functions to be called at a given time index during play or recording via the timer hook.
-For example, to turn cells with state 4 cyan after five seconds, we could run the following from the console or the Custom Code modal:
+For example, to turn cells with state 4 cyan after five seconds, we could run the following from the console or the custom code modal:

         Board.instance.addHook('timer', 5000, () => Board.config.setColor(3, '#33cccc'));

 Timer hooks will be rerun at their appropriate time index after every stop/start event, but changes they make to e.g. the configuration object will persist until explicitly reset.

-#### Plugins

-A plugin framework is available for adding modular, configurable components, e.g. custom drawing animations.
-Plugins can be added, removed, and reordered from the Draw Configuration modal.

-Of particular note (so to speak) is the MidiOut plugin, which maps a customizable range of cells around the origin to an available MIDI output.
-Particular cell states can be mapped to individual MIDI channels.
-Music can be synthesized and recorded using one's programs of choice.
-(On Linux I am presently using LMMS and Audacity, respectively.)
-Notes are assigned to cells isomorphically, with the specific stride between cells configurable in the associated JSON field.

 ## More information

-  - This program was originally inspired as a generalization of David Siaw's similarly browser-based [Hexlife](https://github.com/davidsiaw/hexlife) program.

-  - Also, Charlotte Dann's [Hexagonal Generative Art](http://codepen.io/pouretrebelle/post/hexagons), which incorporates CA-type rules along with more elaborate structural elements.
+  - This program was originally inspired by Charlotte Dann's [Hexagonal Generative Art](http://codepen.io/pouretrebelle/post/hexagons), which incorporates CA-type rules along with more elaborate structural elements.

+  - The initial implementation was modeled on David Siaw's similarly browser-based [Hexlife](https://github.com/davidsiaw/hexlife) program.

   - Despite my general expertise in this area, I continue to find Amit Patel's [Hexagonal Grids](http://www.redblobgames.com/grids/hexagons/) page to be an invaluable resource when dealing with hex grids, and much of the terminology I've used around cubic coordinates is taken from his distillation of the topic.

   - Many of the icons used in the Hexular Studio interface are taken from the [Material Design Icons](https://materialdesignicons.com/) project, and distributed under the Open Font License.
 The font itself was compiled using [Fontello](http://fontello.com/).

-  - At the moment I am also using [jscolor](http://jscolor.com/) for the Theme modal color selectors.
+  - At the moment I am also using [jscolor](http://jscolor.com/), with some modifications, for theme color selectors.

   - For more information on HEXAGONAL AWARENESS, please check out:
     - [https://hexagon.life/](https://hexagon.life/)